lu-cs-sde/codeprober/README.md

 ## I didn't use JastAdd, what now?

 It is possible that your AST will just "magically" work with CodeProber.
 Add `CodeProber_parse` or `CodeProber_root_node` as described above and just try running with it.
-CodeProber has a few different styles of ASTs it tries to detect and interact with.
+CodeProber has a few different styles of ASTs it tries to detect and interact with, see [AST API](docs/ast_api.md).

 If that doesn't work, the quickest way to get started is to use the [minimal-prober-wrapper example implementation](minimal-probe-wrapper).